prashant152005/Java-Projects/README.md

-Every file is individual file, none of them are linked, every file itself is ready to run.
+None of these files are linked, every file itself is ready to run.
 All these files are basic java codes...